 - Digital Assist.
 Tablets, sensors, live dashboards all help your team work smarter, not harder.

 - Semi-Automation.
-Let machines handle repetitive tasks while people manage exceptions.
+Machines handle repetitive tasks while people manage exceptions

-The goal: match the solution to your floor, not the fanciest option.
+The goal is to match the solution to your floor, not to over-automate too early.

 4. Choose Practical, Supportable Tools